-U.S.-Taliban set to sign troop withdrawal deal as Pompeo lands in Doha
+U.S.-Taliban sign historic troop withdrawal deal in Doha

 There are also questions about whether Taliban fighters loyal to hardline Islamist splinter groups will be willing to adhere to the reduction in violence agreement.

-Some senior commanders of the Taliban who arrived in Doha for the signing said they will ensure that the U.S. and Afghan governments accept all the conditions laid down by the group, according to Afghan defence officials.
+Some senior commanders of the Taliban in Doha for the signing said they will ensure that the U.S. and Afghan governments accept all the conditions laid down by the group, according to Afghan defence officials.

 Sources in the Taliban earlier this month said they were prepared to launch a spring offensive and had recruited more than 6,000 fighters and suicide bombers if the agreement collapses.

-Additional reporting by Ooroj Hakimi in Kabul and Jibran Ahmed in Peshawar, Gibran Peshimam, Charlotte Greenfield in Islamabad; Writing by Rupam Jain; Editing by Christian Schmollinger, Stephen Coates and Frances Kerry
+Additional reporting by Idrees Ali, Ooroj Hakimi in Kabul and Jibran Ahmed in Peshawar, Gibran Peshimam, Charlotte Greenfield in Islamabad; Writing by Rupam Jain; Editing by Frances Kerry